Another Minneapolis Miracle? Saints sure hope not

 New Orleans sure hopes there’s no second Minneapolis Miracle.

-The Saints (5-1) have been doing a lot of winning since being upset by Tampa Bay in their opener.
-Last week they won in a “tough environment” against a playoff-caliber team at Baltimore.
+The Saints (5-1) have been doing a lot of winning since they were upset by Tampa Bay in their opener.
+Last week they won against a playoff-caliber team at Baltimore.
 Now they get the Vikings (4-2-1), who have been spotty but lead the NFC North and are 14-3 at home vs. New Orleans.

 The Vikings might feel equipped enough to get into a shootout with Brees, but when you listen to their coach, Mike Zimmer, who has a defensive background, he knows his side will be tested.
 It’s uncertain if the Vikings will have end Everson Griffen available as he returns from dealing with mental issues that sidelined him for almost six weeks.